NicoHood/Hoodloader/Readme.md

 Ideas for the future:
 =====================
+* bug: programmed via ISP, then use HID wont work. -> dont block serial 100%, just dont use a ringbuffer??
 * Save if HID report!=0 and release after every restart
 * Design new Arduino with I2C and SPI connection
 * Pmode timeout!
 * general timeout function for hid and other
 * Different h/c files for better overview!
 * remove older debug/TODO stuff
+* explain how it works better

 Version History
 ===============